How To Celebrate A Greek Christmas

 Greek Holiday Baking

-Other traditional Greek Christmas sweets include thiples, fried dough strips dripped with honey, kourabiedes, holiday butter cookies, kataifi, phyllo-wrapped confections made from cinnamon and sugar and drizzled with honey, melomacrona, popular honey cakes, and the ever-popular sweet pastry, baklava.
+Other traditional Greek Christmas sweets include diples - fried dough strips dripped with honey, kourabiedes - holiday butter cookies, kataifi - phyllo-wrapped confections made from cinnamon and sugar and drizzled with honey, melomacrona - popular honey cakes, and the ever-popular sweet pastry, baklava.

-The Greek Christmas celebration begins on Christmas Eve with the breaking of the Chistopsomto.
+Greek Christmas celebrations begin on Christmas Eve with the breaking of Chistopsomto.
 The loaf is set on the table and surrounded with nuts, dried fruit, and other treats.
 The head of the household blesses the loaf and each person gets a slice, drizzled with honey.
 Before anyone eats the bread, the group lifts the table slightly three times, signifying the Christian trinity.
 In some regions of Greece, an olive branch is inserted into the bread on end, like a tree, symbolizing peace.
 Other regions leave the first slice of the loaf outside the front door for the poor.

 The Christmas Feast

 The traditional Christmas Day feast is centered about either a turkey or goose, stuffed with a mixture of rice, pine nuts, chestnuts, cinnamon, cloves, and allspice.
 Roast pork with cabbage or cauliflower is another popular holiday choice, one that dates back to the early Christian era.
 Family is important in Greek culture and the Christmas meal is usually a large one, often featuring two or more main dishes.
 Side dishes, such as roast potatoes and grilled vegetables often accompany the meal.

 Greek Holiday Food Symbols